 The researcher, art, and self-improvement

 Kenneth is the most handsome, intelligent man in the world, a male Barbie.
 From Elon Musk to the Pope, from his girlfriend to his mother, from Miss World to a media producer, everyone who meets him projects their fantasies onto him.
 But Kenneth wants to reclaim his life.
 So he runs away...
-This is the pitch for Kenneth Apocalypse, the play written by Nicolas Girard-Michelotti following his meeting with Olivier Fournout, a researcher at I3-CRG, and performed at the Théâtre de la Reine Blanche in Paris this Tuesday, March 12th ***.
+This is the pitch for Kenneth Apocalypse***, the play written by Nicolas Girard-Michelotti following his meeting with Olivier Fournout, a researcher at I3-CRG and member of the steering committee of the interdisciplinary center SPIRAL (Sciences, Public, Imagination, Research, Art, all linked).
 "Through the diversity of the characters Ken encounters, the play shows that the model of perfection and success he embodies flows into very different worlds, becoming a structural figure of our society", explains Olivier Fournout.

 Common structures and the prisoner's dilemma